seansasson-del/Sean_Sasson_master_thesis/encoder_calibration/README.md

-The codes used for the encoder calibration
+The codes used for the encoder calibration are:

-1. measurement detection
+1. Data reading of encoder values
-2. Data analysis
+2. Calibration G-code
-3. Statistical analysis and plotting